 Most people lose hair during chemo, but there is a new treatment that is up and coming in the United States.
 Cold cap chemotherapy could be effective in treating hair loss in women that go through chemotherapy without medicine or surgery.
 The treatment consists of a cold cap with a cooling liquid that is placed on the patient’s head during the chemo session.
 Cooling down the scalp will constrict blood vessels and slow the blood flow.
 That means the metabolism of hair follicle cells will also slow down, and the effects of the radiation on the hair cells will be reduced.

 Traction Alopecia – Tugging at the Hair

 Traction alopecia can be caused by a very tight hairstyle, like a ponytail or braids, that is kept for a long period of time.
 This will pull and tug at the hair and stretch out the hair follicles until the hair falls out.
 This is ironically a common problem for people wearing hair extensions.

 This condition can also be caused by stress or obsessive compulsory disorder, in which someone pulls and tugs on her own hair until it falls out (also known as trichotillomania).

-Most of these types of hair loss in women can be treated by reducing stress and leading a healthy lifestyle overall.
+Most of these types of hair loss and thinning in women can be helped by reducing stress and leading a healthy lifestyle overall.
 Diet plays a big part in our hair’s health.
 For the times when we are too busy to get to that workout or make a homemade salad for dinner, a natural hair supplement can be a good complement.
 Nutrafol contains only naturally derived ingredients that work synergistically to make your hair healthy from the inside out.